The Empress of Salt and Fortune

-The Empress of Salt and Fortune is a 2020 fantasy novella by Nghi Vo.
-It is the first book of the Singing Hills Cycle and was followed by a sequel, When the Tiger Came Down the Mountain, in 2021.
+The Empress of Salt and Fortune is a 2020 fantasy novella by American writer Nghi Vo.
 The plot focuses on a cleric who listens to stories about the recently deceased empress.
-It won the 2021 Hugo Award for Best Novella and was nominated for the 2021 Locus Award for Best Novella.
+It was well-received by literary magazines and critics and won the 2021 Hugo Award for Best Novella and the Crawford Award.
+It was also a finalist for the 2021 Locus Award for Best Novella and a Goodreads Choice Award.

+It is the first book of the Singing Hills Cycle and was followed by a sequel, When the Tiger Came Down the Mountain, later that same year.

 Plot

-Cleric Chih of the Singing Hills Monastery visits an abandoned palace, Thriving Fortune, after the death of the Empress.
+Cleric Chih of the Singing Hills Monastery visits an abandoned palace, Thriving Fortune, after the death of In-yo, the Empress of Salt and Fortune.
 They are accompanied by a talking hoopoe named Almost Brilliant.
-They meet Rabbit, an elderly woman who was once the Empress’s servant.
+On arrival they meet Rabbit, an elderly woman who was once the Empress’s servant.
 She tells Chih about Empress In-yo’s life as they catalogue the contents of the palace.

-In-yo is a northern princess married to the Emperor of Pines and Steel for diplomatic purposes.
-The emperor has her sterilized and banished.
-In-yo secretly communicates with her kin in the north, hoping for revenge.
-She stages a pilgrimage, an excuse for leaving her exile in Thriving Fortune.
-Her caravan of pilgrims is infiltrated by northern warriors, allowing her to escape Empire custody.
-In-yo’s servant Sukai, Rabbit’s lover, is executed.
-Rabbit gives birth to Sukai’s daughter; In-yo presents the daughter as her own.
+In-yo was a northern princess married to the Emperor of Pine and Steel as the empire solidified its control of the north.
+After she gives birth to his heir, the emperor has her sterilized and exiled to Thriving Fortune, a remote country palace.
+At Thriving Fortune, Empress In-yo is isolated and under observation by her attendants, but she is eventually able to build a small communication network.
+In-yo secretly corresponds with her kin and allies in the north, hoping to overthrow the Emperor.
+Rabbit becomes lovers with Sukai, one of In-yo's fortune teller spies.
+In-yo stages a pilgrimage, an excuse for leaving her exile in Thriving Fortune.
+She effects the replacement of her original caravan of servants and staff with northern warriors, allowing her to throw off Empire custody.
+A palace official executes Sukai, and his head is delivered to In-yo while on the pilgrimage.
+After their return to Thriving Fortune, Rabbit gives birth to Sukai’s daughter; In-yo presents the child as her own miraculous birth.
 She leads an army to the capital, the Emperor is killed, and In-yo takes the throne.
-She has recently passed away and has been succeeded by Rabbit's daughter.
-Rabbit disappears, and Chih leaves Thriving Fortune to attend the coronation of the new Empress.
+She has recently died and has been succeeded by her heir, secretly Rabbit's daughter.
+Chih honors Rabbit as the mother of the new Empress.
+Rabbit disappears in the night, and Chih leaves Thriving Fortune for the capital and the Empress's coronation.